zhuhanming/nus-notes-cheatsheets/ger1000/README.md

 In an observational study, investigators **do not assign** the subjects to the groups.

-However, there are still treatment and control groups.
+> :fire: However, there are still treatment and control groups.
 It is a **self-selecting process.**

 In these cases, the "treatment" is also called the **exposure variable**, while the outcome, whether the subject gets "treated", is the **disease** or **response**.